 The Man in the High Castle

-“Now More Than Ever, We Care About You” – Season 3 premiere Now streaming On Amazon Prime
+“Now More Than Ever, We Care About You” – Season 3 premiere

 The Man In the High Castle has finally made its dark return after a painfully long-awaited two year hiatus.
 Picking up six months after the explosive events from the season 2 finale “Now More Than Ever, We Care About You” follows the consequences of each character’s decisions.
 Joe (Luke Kleintank) is “re-educated” by the Nazis via torture.
 Juliana (Alexa Davalos) struggles to connect with her “Traveler” sister, while Tagomi (Cary-Hiroyuki Tagawa) wrestles with his own “Traveler” information.
 Meanwhile Smith (Rufus Sewell) deals with his promotion as Oberstgruppenführer while losing his grip on his home life.